 12. Borrowing more than you can afford.

 College is one of the most expensive purchases a family will make in their lifetimes.
 Borrowing part of this cost to make a college degree possible is not an unwise choice, just as borrowing part of the cost of a home can be a smart way to make home ownership possible.
 But borrowing too much for college can be catastrophic.
 Each family will need to decide for themselves how much debt is reasonable.

 13. Not taking advantage of low interest federal student loans.

 Federal student loans are generally packaged as part of the financial aid award.
 In fact, the loan portion of the financial aid award is generally the maximum amount a student can borrow annually from the federal loan program.
-These are low interest loans with many built-in repayment protections, usually far safer than private bank loans.
+These are low interest loans with many built-in repayment protections, usually far safer and less costly than private bank loans.

 The federal cap on how much a student can borrow over four years of college is $27,000.
 Repayments would begin six months after graduation, and would be manageable even for a new graduate earning as little as $30,000 per year.
 I generally recommend taking advantage of this loan program if it helps the family meet the high cost of college.

 14. “If she gets into _______ , we’ll make it work!”